anuraagprasaad/image_downloader/README.md

 1. Clone the repository using the command : git clone https://github.com/anuraagprasaad/image_downloader.git

-2. go to the cloned directory
+2. Go to the cloned directory.

-3. execute the below command :
+3. Execute the below command :
    bin/project

 4. The above command will trigger few test cases and url downloader logic to read and download images from the urls.txt file.

 5. A new folder called downloads will be automatically created in the project folder.
 This downloads folder will have date and time wise    folders containing downloaded images.